speechace/speechace-api-samples/django_sample/README.rst

 11. Set SPEECHACE_API_KEY in core/settings.py.
 You can obtain a key by contacting the SpeechAce team at www.speechace.com

-12. For getting fluency metrics and IELTS/PTE score, specify SPEECHACE_INCLUDE_FLUENCY=1 in core/settings.py.
+12. For getting fluency metrics and IELTS/PTE scores, specify SPEECHACE_INCLUDE_FLUENCY=1 in core/settings.py.
 This feature is only available with PRO plan purchase.

 13. Collect static (you need to do it each time after compile the javascript)::